How We Collect Data And Track Activity

 How We Think About Aggregated Insights

-We built Kanary to help individuals remove personal data from unwanted sites.
-To make that a reality, we need to hold websites accountable if they do not respond to privacy and data removal requests.
+We built Kanary to remove personal data from unwanted sites.
+We need to hold websites accountable if they do not respond to privacy and data removal requests.
 To do this, we collect statistics about which sites are responsive and which sites are not.
 We occasionally share the aggregated statistics about site responsiveness with privacy researchers, advocates, and regulators.